-Heavy and painful menstrual cycles are a telltale symptom of PCOS that can lead to a quick diagnosis, but there are also subtler symptoms, such as young women who have difficulty losing weight, appetite issues, or acne, which present a milder version of PCOS.
+Heavy and painful menstrual cycles are a telltale symptom of hormone imbalance in women, but there are also subtler symptoms, such as young women who have difficulty losing weight, appetite issues, or acne.

-Beyond PCOS, there are myriad other symptoms that may be attributed to a hormonal imbalance.
-These symptoms include regular hot flashes, night sweats, and memory issues, which can range from general fogginess to trouble with short-term memory.
+There are myriad other symptoms that may be attributed to a hormonal imbalance.
+These symptoms include occasional hot flashes, night sweats, and memory issues, which can range from general fogginess to trouble with short-term memory.

 Identifying a Hormonal Imbalance

 The first step in identifying a hormonal imbalance is understanding the patient’s full medical history.

 As with any ailment addressed through functional medicine, it’s important to acquire a full picture of the patient’s health if the goal is to address the root cause of an issue as opposed to simply putting a Band-Aid over the symptoms.